Frequently Asked Questions

 ABOUT THE RYH PLAN

 Type 2 diabetes is a condition where the body is unable to control blood sugar levels safely.

-RYH can tailor your plan to be suitable for Diabetes.
-You can opt for a low or moderate carbohydrate plan.
+RYH can tailor recipes to be suitable for Diabetes.
+You can opt for a low or moderate carbohydrate recipes.

 Always consult your relevant health professional before changing your diet if you are taking medications.

 Even though some clients find they lose weight, RYH is designed to set you on the path to healthier eating habits to improve your gut health.

 RYH is a based on 4 weeks’ worth of recipes that provide a balanced nutrition plan that covers you for all of your nutritional requirements.
 You may be missing some of your usual foods but the diet shouldn’t lead to cravings.

 In fact, our clients tell us that they feel less hungry and that their sugar cravings reduce during the plan.

 Reset Your Health is not just about cutting back, but also about eating more!
 National Dietary Surveys show that most people don’t eat enough fruit, vegetables or other plant-based foods.